About the Webinar

-In this webinar, representatives from New Fountain Shelter will discuss what it means to be committed to engaging in drug use as a rational response to emotional and physical pain.
-Join us for a live walkthrough of the shelter followed by a Q&A where they will answer questions related the successes and challenges they’ve faced along the way in creating a truly inclusive shelter environment.
+In this webinar, representatives from New Fountain Shelter discuss what it means to be committed to engaging in drug use as a rational response to emotional and physical pain.
+Check out the webinar for a walkthrough of the shelter followed by a Q&A where they answer questions related the successes and challenges they’ve faced along the way in creating a truly inclusive shelter environment.

 New Fountain Shelter, one of the housing programs run by PHS Community Services Society, provides a safe and comfortable place to sleep for individuals who are frequently rejected elsewhere due to substance use, pet ownership, personal belongings or because they fare poorly in institutional settings.